High School Fellowship (HSF)

 -

-2025’s high school fellowship was open to rising 10th and 11th graders who live or go to high school in Manhattan’s Chinatown.
-2026’s application criteria will be shared in spring 2026.
+2026’s high school fellowship is open to rising 10th and 11th graders who live or go to high school in Manhattan’s Chinatown.

 -